Here are the stations my students will be working on until March Break

 This month we are reading Dr. Seuss stories.
 They are great springboards for introducing rhyme and word families.

-Each card has four words on it, all from one word family.
+In the activity above, each card has four words on it, all from one word family.
 Students draw a card, then print the words in alphabetical order onto their sheet.

 I provided a simple alphabet strip for those who needed a visual aid.